martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 ## Casting

 C-style casts are discouraged.
 Most of the time you will be upcasting using `static_cast` and downcasting using `dynamic_cast`.
-If you're tempted to use `const_cast` make sure you're using it for the right reasons.
+If you're tempted to use `const_cast` make sure you're using it for the right reasons (simply getting rid of the const modifier is NOT a right reason).
 Avoid using `reinterpret_cast` unless absolutely necessary.

 ## STD Exceptions